Dissertation // Other Projects

 Bring Your Own Voters - The role of political institutional contact and political mobilization among non-white voters

 In my other collaborative work, my co-authors (Garcia-Castanon, Huckle, Walker) and I have examined the effect of institutional contact on political participation among minority communities.
 We argue that community-based organizations serve as supplements to facilitate political incorporation and engagement.
-Using the 2008 Collaborative Multi-Racial Post-Election Survey (CMPS) we find that while contact by a political institution, like a political party or campaign, has an overall positive effect on political participation for all voters, contact by a civic or community group is substantively more important for Latino and Asian American voter mobilization. (forthcoming at the Journal of Race Ethnicity, and Politics).
+Using the 2008 Collaborative Multi-Racial Post-Election Survey (CMPS) we find that while contact by a political institution, like a political party or campaign, has an overall positive effect on political participation for all voters, contact by a civic or community group is substantively more important for Latino and Asian American voter mobilization. (in print at the Journal of Race Ethnicity, and Politics).